yehudasa/ceph-pr-archive/SubmittingPatches.rst

 Ceph has a `Stable Releases and Backports`_ team, staffed by volunteers, which is charged with maintaining the stable releases and backporting bugfixes from the master branch to them.

-Even if your objective is to get a bugfix into a stable release, your initial PR still needs to target master.
+(That team maintains a wiki, accessible by clicking the `Stable Releases and Backports`_ link, which describes various workflows in the backporting lifecycle.)

 .. _`Stable Releases and Backports`: http://tracker.ceph.com/projects/ceph-releases/wiki